 Following the initial implementation support and training, the PoPP team offers ongoing support to sustain group delivery through additional trainings, resources, data updates and implementation support.

-The short video below describes the aims of the Psychology of Parenting Project, how it fits within CPPs, the supports offered by PoPP and how the interventions are delivered:
+Click here for a short video describing the aims of the Psychology of Parenting Project, how it fits within CPPs, the supports offered by PoPP and how the interventions are delivered.

-Further information about the background to the psychology of parenting project and outcomes to date can be found in our most recent PoPP Briefing December 2022.pdf [PDF].
+Further information about the background to the psychology of parenting project and outcomes to date can be found in our most recent PoPP Briefing Paper - February 2023 [PDF].
 In addition, a published evaluation of the Psychology of Parenting Project can be found here.

 If you wish to enquire about becoming a PoPP site please contact firstname.lastname@example.org

 Our PoPP training offers are delivered by the Parenting workstream.
 More details about this work can be found here Parenting Workstream -Early Intervention and Prevention [PDF]

 As described in this document the Parenting workstream was involved in the development of the Early Intervention Framework for Children and Young People’s Mental and Wellbeing, more information about the framework can be found here - Provision of psychological interventions and therapies guide (scot.nhs.uk)

 Closely related to PoPP is our Infant Mental Health training offers, more information about these trainings can be found here.

 Connecting with Parents’ Motivations (CwPM) is a strength-based communication skills training system.
 It is designed to enhance the abilities of the early years and the wider

 children and families workforce, so that they can have more of the kinds of conversations with parents that facilitate uptake of support.